cspablocortez/Arrow/pages/devlog.md

 ## 2024-09-05

+(07:49) Can't forget to add support for other github pages projects.
+That way it's easy to spin more Arrow-built projects.

 (07:23) Not necessarily *coding*, but I spent the past hours writing a blog post about wruby and the shortcomings of Jekyll.
 Arrow needs to be as simple a website as possible while introducing a newcomer to the indieweb to important concepts, from beginning web development in HTML and CSS to generating RSS feeds.

 It won't provide configuration beyond metadata, but it will be readily configurable by nature, since it will be mostly static files.

 - external CSS file
 - minimal yet opinionanted HTML structure